thundercore/developers-portal/docs/faqs/pre-release-mainnet.md

 For detailed instructions, please check out our tutorial on getting your own [wallet](get-wallet.md).

 ## How do I get a ThunderCore address?
 ThunderCore is Ethereum/EVM compatible.
 Any address created for Ethereum will work on ThunderCore.
-One can use MetaMask and any other popular Etheruem wallet to create ThunderCore address.
+One can use MetaMask and any other popular Ethereum wallet to create ThunderCore address.
 To access the ThunderCore blockchain all one has to do is to point network RPC to [https://mainnet-rpc.thundercore.com](https://mainnet-rpc.thundercore.com) instead of the ethereum network.
 For detailed instructions, please check out our tutorial on getting your own [wallet](get-wallet.md)

 ## How can I get access to ThunderCore?
 ThunderCore is a public chain.
 The Pre-Release Mainnet is easily accessible via the published network addresses found [here](migrate-to-thunder.md).